blackducksoftware/kb-http-client/kb-http-client/README.md

 * HTTP client configuration defaults - Users are encouraged to review configuration and carefully tailor configuration to their needs.
 * Value presence and absence - Representation values received in response from the KB are tailored to the [Black Duck KB REST API](https://kbtest.blackducksoftware.com/docs/index.html) documentation contents.
 Fallbacks to default values generally are not assumed and absence of value is preferred in alignment to existing documentation.
-* BDSA feature flags - Requests for BDSA vulnerability data given a license with disabled BDSA feature flag can result in a HTTP 402 Payment Required or HTTP 403 Forbidden response from KnowledgeBase services.
+* BDSA feature flags - Requests for BDSA vulnerability data given a license with disabled BDSA feature flag can result in a `HTTP 402 Payment Required` or `HTTP 403 Forbidden` response code from KB services.
 The KB HTTP client gracefully accounts for these response codes for applicable endpoints by translating the response as absent rather than error as a means of graceful handling.
 This is done to bolster reliability.
 Users still have the option to check for these response codes and handle them in an alternate manner if desired.
-* Authentication and authorization - The KB HTTP client will automatically authenticate to the KnowledgeBase to provide an authorization token.
-The KB HTTP client will automatically reauthenticate to the KnowledgeBase when an existing, provided authorization token expires.
+* Authentication and authorization - The KB HTTP client will automatically authenticate to the KB to provide an authorization token.
+The KB HTTP client will automatically reauthenticate to the KB when an existing, provided authorization token expires.

 ## Supported endpoints